LUMCMRI/mri_safety_cases/en_US/Stent2/case_part2.md

 ## Part 2

-From inquiry you learn that the stents are both of type XIENSE Nano and placed in different coronaries.
+From inquiry you learn that the stents are both of type XIENCE Nano and placed in different coronaries.
 <br>
 <br>